Pređi na sadržaj

 He walked down the lit corridor.

-2. (slang) Intoxicated or under the influence of drugs.
+2. (slang) Drunk, intoxicated; under the influence of drugs or alcohol.

 Sinonim: Thesaurus:randy